Understanding tax on dividends in Canada

 Dividends are payments made to shareholders directly from a company’s profits.
 They are a way for companies to reward their investors for holding their stocks.
 Dividends are also a great way for you to pay yourself through your company because they are taxed at a lower rate than other income taxes.

 Whenever a shareholder receives a payment from a company – which usually happens quarterly or annually – they are subject to taxation at both the federal and provincial levels.

 How Tax on Dividends Work in Canada

 Any dividend payments that you receive must be reported when filing taxes each year so that the correct amount can be calculated and paid accordingly.
 The amount of tax on dividends in Canada will depend on several factors.
 Where you reside and your total income level for the year are two of the main considerations.

 The type of dividend you are receiving will also impact taxation.
-There are two different types of dividends: eligible and non-eligible.
-Eligible dividends are those paid by bigger Canadian corporations, while non-eligible dividends are those paid by private corporations (smaller businesses).
+There are two different types of dividends: eligible and other than eligible dividends.
+Eligible dividends are those paid by bigger Canadian corporations, while other than eligible dividends are those paid by private corporations (smaller businesses).